feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085/README.md

 This ROM works with the 8085 CPU Module for the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from the 8085 CPU for RC2014, together with the capability to upload C programs from within Basic.

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 Full input and output buffering with incoming data hardware handshaking.
 The handshake shows full 16 bytes before the buffer is totally filled, to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.
 The receive buffer is 255 bytes and the transmit buffer is 63 bytes.
+Use 115200 baud with 8n2.

 Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT`, and `TRAP` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.